 As long as you are okay with both of those and take them into account before pulling the trigger on your purchase, we think you’ll be pleased.

 Observer Mobility had to work a little harder than some companies to impress us because we’re always a little leery of the quality of products manufactured in China, but this one is well deserving of its high ranking on our recent roundup review.

-The Viking 4x4 Wheelchair is a solid machine, offered at a great price.
-Sure, it’s got its shortcomings, but honestly, considering the price it’s being offered at, we don’t regard its two principle weaknesses as being deal breakers.
+The Viking 4×4 Wheelchair is a solid machine, offered at a great price.
+Sure, it has shortcomings, but honestly, considering the price it’s being offered at, we don’t regard its two principal weaknesses as deal breakers.
 We recommend it.